cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“I have no mystic faith in the people.
-I have in the individual.”* — E. M. Forster
+*“I have known a vast quantity of nonsense talked about bad men not looking you in the face.
+Don't trust that conventional idea.
+Dishonesty will stare honesty out of countenance any day in the week, if there is anything to be got by it.”* — Charles Dickens